“Don’t do it, Parne. That would only rouse suspicion!” The man quietly reproached the woman who had gotten out of their sleeping place.

 “Fear not, they are merely unconscious.”
 Kaidus took the initiative and spoke first.

 Four of the seven in the room quickly poised themselves for battle.
-There were three women and four men—excluding the two that are passed out on the floor.
+There were three women and four men—excluding the two that were passed out on the floor.

 “Please allow me to inquire as to who you all are, and why you have been following me.”
 He spoke calmly as he strolled forward, his keen eyes watching those in the room.
 Many of them had looks of confusion.
 Catching Mrs. Wazanir’s eyes, he could see she was starting to panic.
 A man in his mid-30’s stood in the middle of the room and gazed at him calmly before motioning for the others to stop what they were about to do.